pism/pism.github.io/overview.md

 # Why is PISM special?

-PISM is open source, parallel, and capable of simulations high resolution.
+PISM is open source, parallel, and capable of simulations at high resolution.
 It has been [widely adopted](/publications/) as a tool for doing science.

 Features include: